CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 We are also using some shorter syntax within the `HelloWorld` component. `<Greeting />` is just a shorter way of writing `<Greeting></Greeting>`, which is useful if we don't need to put anything inside the `Greeting` component.

 Notice how the components that we write (`HelloWorld`, `Greeting`, `Mentor`) are written using a `camel case` convention and always start with an uppercase letter?
 And "regular DOM" components (`div`, `span`) are always lowercase?
-This the convention to let you know whether you are using a "regular DOM component" or a component that you have written.
+This is a convention to let you know whether you are using a "regular DOM component" or a component that you have written.
+When you're making your own components, you should always start them with an uppercase letter.

 | Exercise E (estimate: 5 min)                                                                                                                                                       |
 | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |